nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list students.
-2. TAPA shows a list of students.
-3. User requests to find students from the list.
+1. User requests to find students from the list.
-4. TAPA displays the students who fit the request.
+2. TAPA displays the students who fit the request.

    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-    Use case ends.

-* 3a.
+* 1a.
 The given Student ID is invalid.

-    * 3a1.
+    * 1a1.
 TAPA shows an error message.

-      Use case resumes from step 2.
+      Use case resumes from step 1.

-* 3b.
+* 1b.
 The given module code is invalid.

-    * 3b1.
+    * 1b1.
 TAPA shows an error message.

-      Use case resumes from step 2.
+      Use case resumes from step 1.

 **Use case: UC08 - Delete all students from a module**

 **MSS**

-1. User requests to list students.
-2. TAPA shows a list of students.
-3. User requests to delete all students from a particular module in the list.
+1. User requests to delete all students from a particular module in the list.
-4. TAPA deletes the students.
+2. TAPA deletes the students.

    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-    Use case ends.

-* 3a.
+* 1a.
 The given module code is invalid.

-    * 3a1.
+    * 1a1.
 TAPA shows an error message.

-      Use case resumes from step 2.
+      Use case resumes from step 1.

-* 3b.
+* 1b.
 There are no students taking the module specified by the given module code.

     * 3b1.
 TAPA shows an error message.

-      Use case resumes from step 2.
+      Use case resumes from step 1.

 *{More to be added}*